-The location of the Kiya petroglyphs is located on the right bank of the Kiya River, 6 km downstream from the mouth of the Birushka creek, on the eastern edge of the Chertovo Plyoso locality.
+The Kiya rock art site is located on the right bank of the Kiya River, 6 km downstream from the mouth of the Birushka creek, on the eastern edge of the Chertovo Plyoso locality.
 Petroglyphs are observed in the eastern part of a rocky cliff of southeastern exposure, composed of Late Pliocene basaltic lavas of the Sovgavan Formation.

 Rock with petroglyphs at the site of Kiya.